Basque Cheesecake (San Sebastian): creamy, easy, and lemon-scented

 • Then I pour the cream and mix for 2/3 minutes without whipping the ingredients.

-• I perfectly line the mold and pour the cream cheese and cream mixture of the simple and exquisite burnt SAN Sebastian cheesecake, crispy outside and soft inside!|
+• I perfectly line the pan and pour the cream cheese and cream mixture of the simple and exquisite burnt SAN Sebastian cheesecake crispy on the outside and soft on the inside!|

 Bon appétit and happy cooking!
 Annalisa